juanzdev/jekyll-now/_posts/2017-03-09-TeethClassifier.md

 *Labelling images using a binary labelling tool*

 Note:
-Note that this labeled data is not our training set yet, because we have such small data set we need to get rid of unnecessary noise in the images by detecting the face region using some face detection techniques.
+Note that this labeled data is not our training set yet because we have such small data set we need to get rid of unnecessary noise in the images by detecting the face region using some face detection techniques.

 # Detecting the face region

 ## Face detection
-There are different techniques for doing face detection, the most well known and accesibles are Haar Cascades and Histogram of Gradients (HOG), OpenCV offers a nice and fast implementation of Haar Cascades and Dlib offers a more precise but slower face detection algorithm with HOG.
+There are different techniques for doing face detection, the most well known and accessible are Haar Cascades and Histogram of Gradients (HOG), OpenCV offers a nice and fast implementation of Haar Cascades and Dlib offers a more precise but slower face detection algorithm with HOG.
 After doing some testing with both libraries I found that DLib face detection is much more precise and accurate, the Haar approach gives me a lot of false positives, the problem with Dlib face-detection is that it is slow and using it in real video data can be a pain.
-At the end of the exercise we ended up using both for different kind of situations.
+At the end of the exercise, we ended up using both for different kind of situations.

 //face detection in action

 Note:
-You can also use a convolutional neural network for face detection, in fact, you will get much better results if you do, but for simplicity we are going to stick with these out of the box libraries.
+You can also use a convolutional neural network for face detection, in fact, you will get much better results if you do, but for simplicity, we are going to stick with these out of the box libraries.

 In Python, we are going to create two files, one for OpenCV face detection and one for DLib face detection.
 These files will receive an input image and will return the area of the face.